Despite Vision Zero Plan, Portland Still Cannot Reduce Traffic Deaths

 When to Contact a Lawyer

 If you were injured in an accident caused by reckless driving in Portland, we encourage you to contact Rizk Law for a free, no-obligation consultation.
-Our Portland car accident attorneys are prepared to help you pursue compensation if you have a valid claim, and we charge no upfront attorney fees to represent you.
+A nearby auto accident lawyer in Portland at Rizk Law is prepared to help you pursue compensation if you have a valid claim, and we charge no upfront attorney fees to represent you.

 Call us today at 503.245.5677 to see how we may be able to help.